mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_b_cert_testing.md

 - The API Profile list is alphabetical, not chronological, and includes SIS Vendor API Profiles for both the current school year and the prior school year.
 - The year-specific SIS Vendor API Profiles are named by the school year.
 For example, the **2026-2027** school year data collection profile is named _Minnesota-Twenty-Six-Twenty-Seven-SISVendor-Profile_.
 - The Profile _Minnesota-Preview-SISVendor-Profile_ includes some resources that are currently not released and may not be used for production data submission to MDE's Ed-Fi API.
-- The _Assessment-Read-Only_ and _Assessment-Read-Write"_ profile are only used for statewide assessment vendor integration.
+- The _Assessment-Read-Only_ and _Assessment-Read-Write_ profile are only used for statewide assessment vendor integration.

- Once inside the Swagger UI, click the "Authorize" button to enter in the client id (key) and client secret you created in the Sandbox Admin site.
+ Once inside the Swagger UI, click the "Authorize" button to enter in the client id (key) and client secret you created in the Test Sandbox Administration Portal.
 This will allow you to test GET, PUT, and other API request via the Swagger UI.
 Do not use the "populated" credentials provided by default for anything other than general exploration.

 ### Sandbox Base and OAuth URLs
 Developers can further test their code integrations at the URLs in this section.
 - The base URL for the test ODS/API is: ```https://test.api.education.mn.gov/edfiapi/```
-- The Data Management URL is: ```test.api.education.mn.gov/edfiapi/data/v3```
+- The Data Management URL is: ```https://test.api.education.mn.gov/edfiapi/data/v3```

 #### Extension vs. Core Resources
 Note that Ed-Fi URLs vary based on whether or not core Ed-Fi standard or MN extensions are being accessed: